 - All Information technology and communications professionals not elsewhere classified SOC code 2139

 - Teachers in the subjects of maths, physics, science (where an element of physics will be taught), computer science and Mandarin (secondary education teaching professionals) within SOC code 2314

 - Bio-informaticians and informaticians within actuaries, economists and statisticians SOC code 2425

-- Arts officer, producers and directors SOC code 3416
+- All arts officer, producer and director roles SOC code 3416

-The MAC’s report also explored the potential role of the SOL in the future immigration system, which would likely see the range of eligible jobs expanded and potentially replacing the SOL with a new approach to identifying and implementing skills-based criteria.
+The report also explores the potential role of the SOL in the future immigration system, which would likely see the range of eligible jobs expanded and potentially replacing the SOL with a new approach to identifying and implementing skills-based criteria.

 As the new system is proposed to centre on skills over nationality, the review also touches on what could fall under ‘medium-skilled’ jobs where the MAC believes shortages may be emerging such as science and technology technicians, construction workers and social care professionals.
 Specific recommendations are expected to be provided ahead of the new system implementation.

 Do you have a question about the Shortage Occupation List?

 DavidsonMorris specialises in helping employers navigate the UK immigration rules to meet their recruitment needs.
 For advice on the shortage occupation list, its implications on your recruitment processes, assigning SOC codes or any issue relating to hiring points-based visa workers, contact us.

 The current shortage occupation list can be viewed here.